FS > M.A.Y.B.E.

 Notes On Going the Other Way

-Sometimes we can get angry or upset when we feel like our ideals are being disrespected.
 To a big-picture thinker, it may seem like common sense to live based on a set of high ideals.
-But not everyone thinks the same way.
+How dare someone criticize such awesome perspectives!

 You may have found that you reacted to such a disappointment automatically, with negative results.
 This could be even more true, the more you feel like your ideals are disregarded by society at large.

-However, quite a lot of people haven’t been trained or raised to put their ideals first, in the way that big-picture thinkers do.
+However, quite a lot of other people haven’t been trained or raised to put their ideals first, in the way that big-picture thinkers do.
 Some have even been raised to equate big-picture thinking with naivete, or gullibility.

-If you’re in such a situation, here it can ALSO help to refer to the steps above and put your ideals to work.
+If you’re in such a situation, here ALSO it can help to refer to the steps above and put your ideals to work.

 You can remain resilient and reinforce a healthy life by continuing to live your ideals, even if you do have to work to improve the way you communicate them.

 If you do let your ideals fall through, and you “sink to their level,” please be very careful.
 This will not be a comfortable way to think for big-picture thinkers.
 So there may be a tendency to overdo it—to get really nasty or to take revenge for example.
-It may be important to buy yourself time or distance to think or plan.

 Conclusion